gam-19/DevOps-Notes/IaC/Terraform/Terraform.md

     Tip:
     * It is recommened NOT to use the default resources AWS gives you, e.g. defaulta vpc, default subnet, etc. Instead create new ones, in case we need to destroy everything.
 * ### Run Nginx Docker container on EC2 instance

+Creating a structured terraform project with standard modules.
+Structuring terraform project with standarized modules. (group of similar resources) Using modules, how to reference resources inside.